azan-quad/quadron-sdk-beta/ReadME.md

 **Note:**
 - Replace `'user-sub'` with the actual Cognito user sub if required by your backend logic.
 - Replace `'YOUR_API_KEY'` with your backend’s API key in the SDK config.
-- Frontend functions do not require API key or Bearer token.
+- Frontend functions do not require API key.
 - Backend/admin functions must be protected and never exposed to the frontend.

 ---